MakeSchool-Tutorials/Make-Parties/P03-A-New-Event-And-DB/content.md

 > [action]
 >
-> Follow the steps outlined at [Postgres.app](https://postgresapp.com/) to get everything set up.
+> 1. Follow the steps outlined at [Postgres.app](https://postgresapp.com/) to get everything set up.
 > **Note:** Once you've installed, make sure to close/reopen your terminal for the changes to take effect.
+>
+> 2. Now use `$ brew install postgresql` in your terminal to finish installing

 # Setting up Sequelize on your Project